-Captive Portal: Customs and Border Protection is a digital installation and alternate reality game installed on the Captive Portal, or wifi splash page of the Center for Contemporary Art Tel Aviv.
-It was commissioned for the Captive Portal series in Jan 2017, and will be exhibited until the end of March 2017.
-The Captive Portal series is curated by Yoav Lifshitz, Tal Messing, and CCA Curator Chen Tamir.
+Captive Portal: Customs and Border Protection is a digital installation and augmented reality game that was installed on the Captive Portal, or wifi splash page, of the Center for Contemporary Art Tel Aviv.
+It was commissioned for the Captive Portal series in Jan 2017, curated by Yoav Lifshitz, Tal Messing, and CCA Curator Chen Tamir.

 A demo of the work is available here.

 (Note that this is best viewed on mobile)

 “Captive Portal” is a digital “fifth wall,” like a gallery wall, that is accessed by visitors on their mobile wireless devices during their visit to the CCA, where the Wi-Fi platform is available throughout the building.
 We constantly navigate Wi-Fi spaces in our daily lives, and connect with them through “captive portals” that are usually used for commercial advertising by large corporations, but it can also serve as an invisible “canvas.”
 The CCA takes advantage of the constant obsessive search for WiFi, by both humans and cellular machines, to “captivate” or trap audiences into viewing a temporary, site-specific work of art before continuing to surf the net or use their mobile device.
 The project manipulates the very moment when visitors disconnect from the gallery space and enter an immaterial “space” rife with possibility.